Segmenting a Contrast-Enhanced CT Volume

 Filter Volume

-You should also filter a volume before you segment.
+You can also filter a volume before you segment.

 - Open the